Sourin645/Weather-App/README.md

 # Weather-App

-Colourful Weather App
+1.Colourful Weather App

 A responsive and colourful API-based Weather Application built using HTML, CSS, and JavaScript.
 The application allows users to search for any location and displays real-time weather information using the WeatherAPI.

-📌 Project Overview
+2.Project Overview

 The Colourful Weather App provides users with accurate and easy-to-understand weather information for their selected location.

 Users can enter a city or location name, and the application fetches real-time weather data from the WeatherAPI and displays it through a clean, colourful, and responsive interface.

-Weather Information
+3.Weather Information

 The application displays the following information: